 Operated by the Park Forest Historical Society, the museum represents an original rental townhome, furnished as it might have been from 1948-1953.
 Park Forest is the first fully-planned, post-World War II suburb, built to give preference to World War II veterans.
 It was the subject of William H. Whyte’s, “Organization Man,” and of Gregory Randall’s, “America’s Original GI Town.”
 The museum began in September 1998 as a two month temporary exhibit in an original rental townhome.

-The museum is an original rental townhome furnished as it might have been from 1948-1953.
-A museum visit is a great way to get acquainted with Park Forest Illinois’ unique history as the first fully-planned post-World War II suburb.
-It is a nostalgic trip down Memory Lane for anyone who lived in the 1950s or 1960s, or for those interested in that period, and offers a great destination for a “staycation.”
-Visitors are encouraged to open drawers, cupboards and closets to discover period treasures inside.
-Contents of the house, furnished as though a young veteran and his family occupy it, includes dolls, toys, dollhouses, books, dishes, serving pieces, furniture and clothing from the period.
-When is the last time you said, “Hello,” to Howdy Doody?
+The museum is a great way to get acquainted with Park Forest Illinois’ unique history.
+It is a nostalgic trip down Memory Lane for anyone who lived in the 1950s or 1960s.
+Contents of the house, furnished for a young veteran and his family, include dolls, toys, dollhouses, books, dishes, furniture and clothing from the period.
+When is the last time you said “Hello” to Howdy Doody?

 The Society manages the Park Forest Local History Collection and Archive, with the bulk of the primary resources held at the Archive in St. Mary’s.
 The Park Forest History File, over 270 files, is available in the museum, along with 77 “OH!
 Park Forest” Oral History transcripts.